kittenparry/small-scripts/js/README.md

-### Custom Javascript code for keyboard shortcuts for navigation on the named sites
+### Custom Javascript for navigational keyboard shortcuts on the named sites
 `n` for next page

 `b` for previous page